What is the Financial Ombudsman Service and what does it do?

 If the FOS upholds your complaint, they will decide what an acceptable resolution is.

-They have the authority to order the company to pay you compensation if they agree you’ve lost out financially because of the company’s mistake or think you’ve been inconvenienced due to their actions.
+They have the authority to order the company to pay you compensation if they agree you’ve lost out financially due to the company’s mistake or think you’ve been inconvenienced due to their actions.

-In other circumstances, the FOS can seek alternative forms of retribution, for example, if your insurance policy was wrongfully cancelled, they can make the provider reinstate it.
+In other circumstances, the FOS can seek alternative forms of resolution, for example, if your insurance policy was wrongfully cancelled, they can make the provider reinstate it.

 What if I’m not satisfied with the Ombudsman’s decision?